camunda-academy/enrico-test/lessons/preparation/lesson.md

 1. Confirm that your account has been created successfully by attempting to [login](https://cawemo.com/login)

+1. You will also be sent a confirmation link via email.
+To complete the registration you must click on this link, otherwise you will lose access to your account after 24 hours

 ### Camunda Modeler

 Download and install the [Camunda Modeler](https://camunda.com/download/modeler) by following the steps below: